causal-narrative/causal-narrative/README.md

 A Python package for extracting and analyzing causal narratives from text using semantic role labeling and event clustering.

-This package accompanies our paper:

-**Mapping the Causal Narrative in Political Communication Using Large Language Models**
+This package accompanies our paper: **Mapping the Causal Narratives in Political Communication Using Large Language Models** *(in submission).*

 ## What can this package do?